Dmitry Khomitsevich

 Dmitry Walerjewicz Khomitsevich is a Russian seven times ice speedway world champion.

+Career

+Khomitsevich finished in the bronze medal position five times from 201 to 2015 before finally winning the 2016 Individual Ice Racing World Championship.
+He then secured two more bronze medals in 2017 and 2018 before winning a silver for the first time behind Daniil Ivanov at the 2020 Individual Ice Racing World Championship.

 Khomitsevich won the Individual Ice Speedway World Championship title in 2016 and the Team Ice Racing World Championship nine times with Russia, in 2010, 2011, 2012, 2015, 2016, 2017, 2018, 2019 and 2020.

 His older brother is another multiple world champion Vitaly Khomitsevich.